 Another example is a CFA Program candidate who received a summary suspension for not cooperating with an investigation into the allegation that she claimed to be a “CFA Level II charterholder” on her LinkedIn profile.
 Using the CFA designation when CFA Institute membership has lapsed is also a CFA code of ethics violation, and the outcome of failing to cooperate in an investigation of the misuse is usually a summary suspension.

 CFA Institute also sanctions individuals for not abiding by the candidate pledge they sign at the exam testing center before each level of the exam or for violating code of ethics during or after sitting for the exam.
 The sanctions include private reprimands, suspension of rights to participate in the exam for one to five years, and a permanent ban from CFA program participation.

 Other exam violations include:

-Assisting with the exam is the violation that is most likely to result in being permanently banned from participating in the program.
+Assisting with the exam is a violation that will most likely result in being permanently banned from participating in the program.

-Understanding CFA Institute code and standards is critical to passing the CFA exam.
-Exam preparation courses and packages can help you get up to speed on all the rules, so you are not surprised on exam day or in your future career.
+Understanding CFA Institute code and standards are critical to passing the CFA exam.
+CFA study materials can help you get up to speed on all the rules, so you are not surprised on exam day or in your future career.